Matt Griffin (racing driver): Career

 Scaling back to just European Le Mans with Spirit of Race for 2022, Griffin and his teammates stood on the podium twice to end up tenth in points despite skipping the final two rounds.
 In the last ever year of LMGTE regulations in 2023, the trio improved to fifth with a podium at the season finale.
 Griffin stayed put with Spirit of Race in ELMS in 2024, regressing to ninth in the standings but winning at Le Castellet as he learned the Ferrari 296 in the new LMGT3 class.
 Griffin remained in the European Le Mans Series in 2025, whilst also returning to the British GT Championship after a five-year hiatus.
+In his 12th full-time season in ELMS, Griffin scored a lone podium at Imola by finishing third in LMGT3 to end the year sixth in points.

+The following year, Griffin joined Lamborghini-linked Barwell Motorsport to race in the British GT Championship, as well as returning to Spirit of Race for another season in the European Le Mans Series.